The Benefits of Code Review

 Software to facilitate code review

 Code review can be expensive to implement if the participants don't have the right review tools.
-Collaborator saves time in almost every aspect of the code review process.
+Dedicated peer code review tools like Collaborator save time in almost every aspect of the code review process.